ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 ### About metadata
 Metadata is data about the data, such as the size of a file, how many grants it contains and when it was published.
 Metadata is important to help understand more about the data and how it might be useful in a particular case.

-There are two main types of metadata:
-- **Authoritative metadata**: This is what the file declares about itself, such as who the publisher is, or where the file can be found.
-- **Derived metadata**: This is what can be found out from a file, such as the total value of the grants, or which fields from the 360Giving Data Standard are used.
-This type of data is not included in the information you publish but instead it will be calculated by tools that use your file, such as the <a href="https://data.threesixtygiving.org/" target="_blank">360Giving Data Registry.</a>

 ### Including metadata in your 360Giving file
 The metadata fields in the 360Giving Data Standard allow for the publication of authoritative metadata.
 This is information you provide to help users understand your data better.